-- A medical certificate is required for absences of more than two consecutive days. - 2.
-A medical certificate is required for absences on days when School-Assessed Coursework (SACs) or School-Assessed Task (SATs) are due.
+- 1. A medical certificate is required for absences of more than two consecutive days. - 2.
+A medical certificate is required for absences on days when School-Assessed Coursework (SACs), School-Assessed Task (SATs) or Assessment Tasks (ATs) are due.

 The medical certificate must be attached to a note from the parent/guardian and submitted to the Year Wellbeing Coach.
-NA (Not Assessed) will be awarded to SACs and SATs when an absence is due to illness are not supported by a medical certificate or legitimate reasons (e.g., accidents, death)..
+NA (Not Assessed) will be awarded to SACs and SATs when an absence is due to illness is not supported by a medical certificate or legitimate reasons (e.g., accidents, death).